jonatanlaksamana/Kopiqu/readme.md

 Kopiqu

-Kopiku is a e-commerce website to expand sally coffe shop , it can order procedure
+Kopiku is a e-commerce website to help sally expand her coffe shop

 Apps Info :